A Great British diver (not Ashley Young; the aquatic type) called Tom Daley revealed today via YouTube that he is in a relationship with a man.

 These are the results:

 These statistics show that in Western Europe, Asia, North America and Latin America, homosexuality is becoming accepted in society.
 However, in Russia, the Middle East, Africa, Malaysia, Indonesia and Pakistan being gay is still considered unacceptable by nearly everyone.
-The fact that South Africa and Israel were shown to be the most tolerant countries of homosexuality in their respective continents by a country mile is very worrying.
+The fact that South Africa and Israel were shown to be the most tolerant countries of homosexuality in their respective areas by a country mile is very worrying.

 Interestingly, the ten least tolerant countries in this poll are some of the most religious countries in the world: with the number of people claiming to be of any religion (approximately according to each country’s most recent census) ranging between 94-99%.
 In eight of those ten countries homosexuality is either illegal or homosexuals can face legal challenges not experienced by straight people.